davestephens/ansible-nas/README.md

 ## Contributing

 Contributions welcome, please feel free to raise a PR!
+Please restrict pull requests to one piece of functionality or bugfix at a time, thanks! :+1: